Purpose and Use of Preconditions

 }

-There may be an order to the requires clauses.
-In this case, the a.length in the second clause is undefined if a is null.
+If there are several requires clauses in a method specification, then they are implicitly conjoined with Java’s short-circuit && operator.
+For example, in the following, the expression a.length in the second clause is undefined if a is null.
 Thus we also need the condition stated in the first clause, and it must be stated before the second clause.
-Reversing the order will result in an error:
+Reversing the order will result in an error (when arguments are nullable by default):

 // openjml --esc --nullable-by-default T_requires3.java